kunte0/Opossum-Attack-PoC/README.md

 ## Proof of Concepts
-This repo contains proof of concepts (PoCs) for the Opossum attack, which is a desynchronization attack against HTTPS via TLS upgrade headers.
+This repository contains proof-of-concepts (PoCs) for the Opossum attack, a desynchronization attack against HTTPS via TLS upgrade headers.
 The PoCs are designed to demonstrate various vulnerabilities and attack vectors that can be exploited using this technique.
-We provide docker container of web servers that implement RFC 2817.
+We provide docker containers of web servers that implement RFC 2817.

 ## Example: Running the CatDog PoC Against Apache2